Updated February 13, 2023

 Hours: Tue – Fri 11:30am – 3pm; Sat – Sun 11:30am –6pm

-But, if you are visiting the New York Botanical Garden and want to take a break and indulge in a nice lunch, Hudson Garden Grill is the place to go.
-Be warned that this restaurant is always full and reservations in advance are required.
+If you are visiting the New York Botanical Garden and want to take a break and indulge in a nice lunch, Hudson Garden Grill is the place to go.
+Be warned that this restaurant is always full and reservations in advance are highly recommended.

 The roasted chicken breast is tender and moist.
 It is served with sauteed kale, fingerling potatoes, and sweet potato puree.
 A rich and delicious Dijon chicken jus is served on the size.
 Drizzle of honey thyme glaze adds the decorating touches to the plate.